smsohan/actionhook/README.md

 `ActionHook` is a drop-in ruby gem for sending webhooks.
 You specify the content and destination, `ActionHook` takes care of securely delivering it.

+Sending a webhook from an application starts out as a simple coding task.
+To put webhooks into production is actually quite complex because you need to worry about timeouts, retry, TLS issues, authentication, and secure delivery.
+Scaling webhooks can be a challenge if you have to send thousands of such hooks every second.
+This library is designed with these features in mind and should work for most use cases.

 ## Build Status

 ![Build](https://github.com/smsohan/actionhook/workflows/Ruby/badge.svg)